Nesting during Pregnancy: Symptoms, When Does It Start, & more

-If you wake up one day and find yourself thinking about cleaning your house, organizing your wardrobe, repacking your hospital bag, arranging the tiny clothes in your baby’s newly purchased dresser, then it could be due to the nesting instinct.
+If you wake up one day and find yourself thinking about cleaning your house, organising your wardrobe, repacking your hospital bag, arranging the tiny clothes in your baby’s newly purchased dresser, then it could be due to the nesting instinct.

-Nesting is basically an act of preparing your baby home for your baby’s arrival.
+Nesting in pregnancy is basically an act of preparing your baby home for your baby’s arrival.
 This sweet maternal phenomenon might make the soon-to-be mom doubt every single aspect of the house, and think about whether it is good or harmful to the baby.
 This instinct usually strikes in the third trimester, a few weeks before the due date.
 Instead of enjoying the well-deserved rest like you are supposed to, you might find yourself rearranging and scrub diligently.
 If your baby’s arrival is due in a couple of weeks, you may get the nesting instinct anytime.
 Read on to learn more about it.

-What is Nesting Instinct in Pregnancy?
+What Is Nesting Instinct in Pregnancy?

 Nesting refers to the process or act of preparing your home, or ‘nest’, to welcome the baby into your world.
 Nesting is a common instinct in moms-to-be; expectant birds have this instinct, expectant cats feel it too, and so do many other animals during pregnancy.
 Generally, a nesting mother prepares the home in order to ensure the safety of the newborn.
 She might engage in baby-proofing the home, deep cleaning it, sometimes even doing loads of laundry.
 Female nesting is not harmful in any way.
 Women have also been observed to stay closer to their home when the nesting stage during pregnancy arrives.